 Because it’s the inside of the Furin, the painting takes more time to dry, and thus the process involves repeated phases of waiting between painting session.
 Because of this, to paint even the simplest illustration it takes 2 to 3 days to complete.
 Since this is all a manual process, the more complex the illustration is, the more expensive the price is.

-Where can we find Edo Furin wind chimes?
+Where can you find Edo Furin Wind Chimes?

 Edo Furin are designated as a traditional crafts of Tokyo, and as I previously stated in this article, they are currently crafted at only two places: “Shinohara Furin Honpo“ in Edogawa Ward, and “Shinohara Maruyoshi Furi“n in Taito Ward.
 However, there are events where you can see these special Edo Furin in Tokyo and the Kanto area.